 The overall crime rate in Elk City is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Elk City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Elk City does not have a public transit system used by locals to get to and from work.

 The citizens of Elk City have a very low rate of college education: just 7.43% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.